siyengar/quic-url/draft-subodh-quic-httpqs.md

 --- abstract

-This document specifies a method, for a browser to discover that a particular resource is available over both HQ and HTTPS at the same IP address and port.
+This document specifies a method, for a browser to discover that a particular resource is available over both HQ and HTTPS at the same IP address and port to facilitate easier experimentation of QUIC.

 --- middle